Donetsk Ukraine Travel Guide

 The land around Donetsk also possesses agricultural value, with fertile chernozem (black earth) soils.
 This agricultural potential, combined with immense mineral wealth, made the Donetsk region a highly desired territory.
 The confluence of these geographical factors underpinned Donetsk's rise as an industrial powerhouse.

 Donetsk's history details industrialization, demographic shifts, and geopolitical struggle.
-Founded in 1869 by Welsh businessman John Hughes, the city first held the name Yuzovka, a Russified version of his surname.
+Created in 1869 by Welsh businessman John Hughes, the city first held the name Yuzovka, a Russified version of his surname.
 Hughes established a metallurgical plant and several coal mines, marking the birth of a major industrial center.

 During the Soviet era, Yuzovka was renamed Stalino in 1924.
 Under Soviet rule, the city experienced massive industrial expansion, becoming a major center for coal mining and metallurgy in the USSR.